 Lilly is a global healthcare leader that unites caring with discovery to make life better for people around the world.
 We were founded more than a century ago by a man committed to creating high-quality medicines that meet real needs, and today we remain true to that mission in all our work.
 Across the globe, Lilly employees work to discover and bring life-changing medicines to those who need them, improve the understanding and management of disease, and give back to communities through philanthropy and volunteerism.
-To learn more about Lilly, please visit us at www.lilly.com, @LillyHealth on Twitter and https://www.lilly.com/social-channels.
+To learn more about Lilly, please visit us at www.lilly.com/social-channels.